-Note 4.1(b): Property, plant & equipment - Reconciliations of carrying amount by class of asset (continued)
+Note 4.1(b): Reconciliations of carrying amount by class of asset (continued)

-An independent valuation of Kilmore District Health's property, plant and equipment was performed by the VGV on 30 June 2019.
+An independent valuation of Kilmore District Health's buildings was performed by the VGV on 30 June 2019, and for land on 30 June 2022.
 The valuation, which complies with Australian Valuation Standards, was determined by reference to the amount for which assets could be exchanged between knowledgeable willing parties in an arm's length transaction.
-The managerial assessment performed at 30 June 2022 indicated an overall:
+As an independent valuation was not undertaken on 30 June 2023, a managerial assessment performed at 30 June 2023, which indicated an overall:

-- increase in fair value of land of 44% - increase in fair value of buildings of 9%
+- increase in fair value of land of 0% - increase in fair value of buildings of 18%

-As the cumulative movement was greater than 40% for land since the last independent revaluation an interim independent valuation was required as at 30 June 2022 and an adjustment was recorded.
+As the cumulative movement was less than 10% for land since the last independent revaluation a managerial revaluation adjustment was not required as at 30 June 2023.

-As the cumulative movement was less than 10% for buildings since the last revaluation a managerial revaluation adjustment was not required as at 30 June 2022.
+As the cumulative movement was greater than 10% but less than 40% for buildings since the last revaluation a managerial revaluation adjustment was required as at 30 June 2023.

 Revaluation increases (increments) arise when an asset's fair value exceeds its carrying amount.
 In comparison, revaluation decreases (decrements) arise when an asset's fair value is less than its carrying amount.
 Revaluation increments and revaluation decrements relating to individual assets within an asset class are offset against one another within that class but are not offset in respect of assets in different classes.